sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ### 5.3.
 Pipeline Lookup

 DASH supports multi-tenancy model for traffic handling.
-A single device can have multiple pipelines, and each pipeline is used to handle traffic for a specific tenant.
+A single device can have multiple pipelines, and each pipeline is used to handle traffic for a specific tenant or whichever network function being modeled, such as a load balancer.
 When a packet arrives, besides direction lookup, we also need pipeline lookup to determine which pipeline to use for processing the packet.

 For example, if we like to implement a VM NIC with, then we can model one pipeline as one VM NIC, then use the inner packet MAC to find the pipeline.
 However, if we would like to implement a load balancer, we can use a DASH-SAI pipeline to represent a load balancer instance and use the Public IP to find the SAI pipeline.